mattolenik/AffinityUI/README.md

 It's quite a bit of code, but a fraction of what you'd need to do it with raw Unity GUI, and also much, much easier to write and maintain.
 This example is a bit long because it's meant to showcase most of the features in the framework.

 Documentation is thin a the moment, but I'll improve it if I get some community feedback.
 I put together this project years ago but lost interest in game development as more pressing life issues took over.
 I'm re-releasing it with the KSP community in mind.
 If you think this is useful to you, please drop me a line!

+## Building the Project
+It's just a standard Visual Studio/MonoDevelop solution.
+The only thing you have to do is re-symlink UnityEngine.dll and Assembly-CSharp.dll under lib/ to point to your Unity installation (or game, such as KSP).
+You can also just copy the binaries into lib/.